 The IRS is sending millions of tax payment letters this month.
 Don’t ignore them

 This month the IRS will send millions of letters to taxpayers whom it believes underpaid the tax agency.
-It’s important to pay attention to this letter — called a CP14 — because ignoring it could lead to penalties, according to Jackson Hewitt chief tax information officer Mark Steber.
+It’s important to pay attention to this letter — called a CP14 — because ignoring it could lead to penalties.

-IRS issues roughly 9 million of these letters annually, Steber said.
+IRS issues roughly 9 million of these letters annually, according to Lance Wallach, tax expert.
 This year, the letter is unusual given that agency has stopped sending many types of notices and letters due to the pandemic.
 The IRS in February announced it would halt sending more than 10 types of letters that cover issues such as failure to file a tax return to under-withholding taxes.

 The IRS sends a CP14 if it calculates that a taxpayer has a balance of more than $5 on their account, which can be related to a number of issues, such as failing to report some income or failure to pay a balance in full.
 The CP14 will tell you how much you owe and request payment within 21 days, according to the Taxpayer Advocate Service, which notes that the letter is one of the most common notices sent to taxpayers.